 G joined Watsi on May 5th, 2015.
-Eight months ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-G's most recent donation traveled 8,500 miles to support Prince, a 5-year-old from Kenya, to fund surgery so he can walk and study again soon.
+One year ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+G's most recent donation traveled 1,900 miles to support Francklin, a father of two from Haiti, to fund overseas transportation and preparations for heart surgery.

 Prince is a 5-year-old and the youngest of three children.
 His father works at a construction site to help provide income for his family.
 In early February, Prince was on the school bus when the bus ran into a nearby shop.
 Prince was trapped between seats and became injured.
 He was rushed to a nearby health facility for first aid and underwent surgery.
 Two weeks later, he was referred to our medical partner's care center Kijabe Hospital for review.
 Prince then underwent a debridement and skin graft procedure in mid-February.
 Currently, Prince cannot walk and attend school, which is affecting his ability to move up in grades this year.
 Prince’s first two surgeries were paid for using his parent’s medical coverage, but the medical insurer turned down the current request for the surgery Prince needs to heal.
 Prince’s family shared that their trips to the hospital have exhausted their savings.
 Fortunately, our medical partner, African Mission Healthcare (AMH), can help Prince receive treatment.
 On May 25th, surgeons will perform a debridement and skin graft procedure.
 This surgery will address any risks of infection so that Prince’s leg can heal and he can walk again and resume his studies.
 AMH is requesting $1,185 to help to fund this procedure.
 Prince’s father said, “Prince has missed school since February.
 He was supposed to graduate to grade one, but due to the injuries, he did not.
 He needs this surgery so that he can be able to walk again.”